homepods/klipper/klippy/extras/remote_api/README.md

 ## API

 Most API methods are supported over both the Websocket and HTTP.
-File Transfer and adminstrative API methods are available only over HTTP.
-The Websocket is required to receive printer generated events.
+File Transfer and the "oneshot_token" request are only available over HTTP.
+The Websocket is required to receive printer generated events such as gcode responses.

 Note that all HTTP responses are returned as a json encoded object in the form of: